zenoamaro/react-quill/README.md

 ### The unprivileged editor

 During events, ReactQuill will make a restricted subset of the Quill API available as the `editor` argument.
-This prevents access to destructive methods, which might case ReactQuill to get out-of-sync with the component.
+This prevents access to destructive methods, which might cause ReactQuill to get out-of-sync with the component.
 It provides the following methods, which are mostly proxies of existing [Quill methods](https://quilljs.com/docs/api/):

 `getLength()`
 : Returns the length of the editor contents, in characters, not including any HTML tag.